Customer Relationship Marketing (CRM)

 Don’t forget about social media as a great tool to track your customer’s behavior.
 Not only that customers interact with your posted content but also they treat it as one of the mediums for raising their concerns.
 You can reply to comments and complaints and address customers’ concerns.

 Doing things differently than other companies will engender your customers’ loyalty.
 Any company can offer perks and rewards, but you need to expand beyond the typical reward program.
-Give people stuff they love or recognize them in unexpected ways.
+Try to recognize customers in most unexpected ways and give them the things they will love.

 And last but not least, even if a customer doesn’t have a current need for what your business provides, the simple act of staying in touch is good.
-A newsletter, email or even the occasional in-person visit can reassure them you’re still there to assist them whenever they need.
+A newsletter or email can convince customers you are still there to help them whenever they need it.

 Picture 2.
 The reward for success